 Coconut oil, which is almost 50% lauric acid could potently inhibit 5-AR, however, a few people (ex PFS users) have reported that once they increased their metabolism and thyroid, coconut oil didn’t result in lower DHT symptoms anymore.

 Saturated fatty acids are know to androgenic.
 For instance, caprylic acid is an androgen receptor agonist (18).
 Although most fatty acids inhibit 5-AR, longer chain fatty acids and especially their ester forms don’t inhibit 5-AR.
 By consuming more saturated fats, DHT will indirectly be increased.
 It’s also been found that when combining a saturated fatty acid (palmitic acid) with an unsaturated fatty acid (oleic acid), it had a synergistic androgenic effect (19).
 Here is a product that contains both, each in its methyl form, which will have no inhibitory effect on 5-AR.
-This product is designed to increase StAR which transport cholesterol into the mitochondria and potently inhibit aromatase, due to excess cortisol and inflammation.
+This product is designed to increase StAR which transports cholesterol into the mitochondria and potently inhibit aromatase, due to excess cortisol and inflammation.
 This product will go perfectly with androsterone (mentioned below).

 So it would be a good idea to increase your insulin sensitivity.
 Eating the correct macronutrients and eliminating your deficiencies will contribute a big deal to improving insulin sensitivity.